EnterpriseDB/edb-ansible/README.md

 ### install_dbserver:

 A role for installing EPAS/PG database server packages.
-This role installs the PG/EEPAS packages, depending on the `PG_TYPE` and `PG_VERSION` variables' setting in the playbook.yml.
+This role installs the PG/EEPAS packages, depending on the values of the following variablesin the playbook.yml:
+1. `PG_TYPE`: EPAS/PG
+2. And `PG_VERSION`: PG/EPAS major version number

+### init_dbserver:

-* init_dbserver: A role for initializing the PG/EDB cluster(data) directory.
+A role for initializing the PG/EDB cluster(data) directory.

 This role allows users to pass following variables:
 1. `PG_TYPE`: EPAS/PG
 2. `PG_VERSION`: EPAS/PG Version.
 Default is 12.
 3. `PG_DATA`: EPAS/PG data directory.
 Default is /var/lib/edb/as{PG_VERSION}/data